 Decoding Dyslexia CA is advocating for:

-- Evidence-based remediation programs for general and special education students who show signs of dyslexia.
+- Evidence-based instruction for general and special education students who show signs of dyslexia

 - Teacher training on dyslexia, its warning signs and accommodation strategies that can help students with dyslexia.